-14 weeks pregnant, you have now entered the second trimester.
-Your baby is growing rapidly and with some luck an ultrasound could actually reveal his or her gender.
+When you are 14 weeks pregnant, you have now entered the second trimester.
+Your baby is growing rapidly and with some luck an ultrasound scan could actually reveal his or her gender.

-Do you want to know the gender in advance?
-Vote is this baby gender poll to find out the share of pregnant moms who wants to find out the gender of their unborn baby.
+Would you like to know the gender in advance?
+Vote is this baby gender poll to find out the share of pregnant moms and dads who want to find out the gender of their unborn baby.

 Your baby’s heart beats at a rate that is twice as fast as your own as it pumps blood to the organs and tissues within.